 How Much Does Hardwood Flooring Cost?

-When homeowners are shopping for hardwood flooring, knowing the different options and their effect on price can keep the project within budget.
-Hardwood flooring cost typically runs from $2,484 to $6,804, with $4,568 as the national average.
+When shopping for hardwood flooring, knowing the different options and their effect on price can keep homeowners within their budget.
+Hardwood flooring cost typically runs from $2,481 to $7,026, with $4,721 as the national average.

 Hardwood flooring can add texture and warmth to any room, but what is the cost to install hardwood floors?
 Several factors come into play when homeowners are estimating hardwood flooring cost.
-According to HomeAdvisor and Angi, the typical cost range runs from $2,484 to $6,804, with the national average at $4,568.
+According to HomeAdvisor and Angi, the typical cost range runs from $2,481 to $7,026, with the national average cost to install hardwood flooring being $4,721.
 Flooring professionals charge between $6 and $12 per square foot, and high-end jobs can run as high as $13 to $25 or more.
 On average, approximately 50 percent to 75 percent of the project budget will go to materials and the rest to labor costs.
 Hardwood flooring costs can fluctuate due to the type of wood, the width of the planks, the stain chosen, the type of adhesive, and the flooring style.
 Some hardwood flooring professionals will include the removal of old wood flooring or carpeting in the price of installation and trim, but others may charge separately for that service.
 Regardless of the style chosen, installing wood flooring not only improves the overall appearance of the room but also adds resale value and helps to increase the marketability of a home.

 How to Calculate Hardwood Flooring Cost